 How much food is served on the food tour?

-The tour serves enough food that for most participants, lunch afterward is not necessary.
-With the combination of drink and food tastings combined with breaks for architectural, cultural, and historical insight, most participants are comfortably full after our food tours.
-Please understand the food tour is not intended to replace breakfast and lunch combined, so please consider eating breakfast before the tour.
+The tour serves enough food that lunch afterward is not necessary for most participants.
+However, please understand that the food tour is not intended to replace breakfast and lunch combined, so please consider eating breakfast before the tour.

 How much walking is involved?
 Is it a fast-paced tour?